AI Technology Consulting

 Information from the Honorific System

-"山田が来ました", "山田さんが来ました", "山田様がいらっしゃいました", "山田先生がお見えになりました"— the type of honorific helps determine a person's status and required anonymization level.
+"山田が来ました", "山田さんが来ました", "山田様がいらっしゃいました", "山田先生がお見えになりました"— the type of honorific helps determine a person's status and required masking level.
 Honorifics contain multi-layered information about relationships and social standing.

 Technical Domains